Michael Cohen’s Attorneys Met With The Trump Legal Team To Ask About A Pardon

 The new report alleges that Cohen’s lawyer indicated to Trump’s legal team that if his client weren’t granted a presidential pardon, he might be willing to cooperate with investigators.
 Although the report alleges Ryan asked on behalf of his client, there is no clear indication that Cohen was aware of the gambit.
 In fact, during his testimony before the judiciary committee last week, Cohen said as much under oath.

-“I have never asked for, nor would I accept, a pardon from Mr Trump,” he testified.
+“I have never asked for, nor would I accept, a pardon from Mr. Trump,” he testified.

 The conversations between the attorneys are alleged to have taken place shortly after Cohen’s offices and house were raided by the FBI, during which agents seized documents and tapes.
 The judiciary committee has also indicated that they are seeking documents related to possible pardon requests for Paul Manafort and Michael Flynn.